IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 ```
 {: screen}

-Once the DNS TXT challenge is sent to your callback URL, you have to answer the challenge within 10 minutes. {{site.data.keyword.cloudcerts_short}} checks to see whether the challenge is complete.
-Once {{site.data.keyword.cloudcerts_short}} verifies that you answered the challenge, you are sent a second notification to let you know you can remove the TXT record.
+Once the DNS TXT challenge is sent to your Callback URL, you have to answer the challenge within 10 minutes. {{site.data.keyword.cloudcerts_short}} checks to see whether the challenge is complete.
+Once it is verified that you answered the challenge, you are sent a second notification to let you know you can remove the TXT record.

 To see frequently asked questions about ordering certificates, [review the FAQ page](/docs/services/certificate-manager?topic=certificate-manager-faq).
 {: tip}